CDRT/mk_docs/docs/ref/bios/settings/thinkpad/display.md

 1.	**256 MB** - Default.
 2. 512 MB

+!!! info ""
-!> If 512 MB is selected, the maximum usable memory may be reduced on 32-bit OS.
+    If 512 MB is selected, the maximum usable memory may be reduced on 32-bit OS.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
 |:---|:---|:---|:---|